-The deadline to receive the ICCR application form is February 7, 2014.
+The deadline to receive the Indian Council for Cultural Relations (ICCR) application form is December 21, 2015.
 Applications received late or incomplete by the scholarship administrator will not be considered.

-It is the responsibility of the applicant to ensure that all documents required by mail are received by the deadline.
+It is the responsibility of the applicant to ensure that all required documents sent by mail are received by the deadline.
 The scholarship program administrator will not accept incomplete files.
 Supporting documents, other than the ones requested, will not be accepted.